Avaiga/taipy-doc/docs/knowledge_base/tips/long_callbacks/index.md

                              heavy_function_status)
 ```

-In this example, we introduce the `heavy_function_status()` function, which is invoked by the
+In this example, we introduce the `heavy_function_status()` function, which the
-`invoke_long_callback()^` method.
+`invoke_long_callback()^` method invokes.
 When the callback is finished, this function is called.

-This gives you the opportunity to provide the necessary notifications or make updates to the
+This allows you to provide the necessary notifications or make updates to the
 user interface depending on whether the processing was successful or not.

 # Handling Function Result